Every Opinion Inn Review that I read appears to sing its praises. This is not one of those reviews.

 How does Opinion Inn Work?

-And according to their site, the more surveys you answer, the more money that will accumulate up in your account.
+According to Opinion Inn’s site, the more surveys you answer, the more money that will accumulate up in your account.
 And just for signing up as a member of an Opinion Inn panel, Opinion Inn offers a $10 signup bonus.
 That all sounds great!

 Just like the big survey sites.
 But something seems a little off.
 Let’s take a closer look.